ansible-collections/ibm_zos_cics/docs/source/modules/cmci_install.rst

        api_response
-        | Indicates whether the CMCI request was issued successfully or not.
+        | Indicate if the cmci request been issued successfully or not

         | **returned**: always
         | **type**: str